5 Recommendations

 A major challenge in advancing fish passage restoration is the complexity of working across jurisdictions and with multiple stakeholders—rail and highway authorities, forestry ministries, licensees, and private landowners.
 These partners are often being asked to accommodate priorities that originate outside their mandates and budgets.
 Convincing them to invest in difficult, high-cost interventions—like modifying crossings or relocating infrastructure—requires navigating uncertainty about costs and ecological outcomes, as well as a disconnect between the benefits to watershed health and the internal pressures or performance goals of these agencies.
 It’s a tough ask: to take on massive, uncertain projects when they’re already stretched thin with their own responsibilities.

 Fish passage restoration across British Columbia is further complicated by the legacy of infrastructure deeply embedded in the landscape.
 Roads, railways, highways, community infrastructure and private assets often constrain floodplains and disrupt natural hydrological processes.
 While targeted repairs to individual barriers are essential, they won’t resolve the broader systemic issues without rethinking and restructuring how infrastructure interacts with watershed function.
 Loss of riparian vegetation and intensive beaver management only add to the degradation.
-Addressing these challenges means making strategic, well-communicated choices—picking battles carefully, building trust, and staying committed to a longer-term transformation.
+Addressing these challenges means making strategic, well-communicated choices—building trust, and staying committed to a longer-term transformation.

 To enhance fish passage restoration in the FWCP Peace Region: